huang-feiyu/bustub-lab/README.md

 the DiskManager and **storing** them in memory, and can also **write dirty pages** out to disk when it is either explicitly instructed to do so or when it needs to **evict a page** to make space for a new page

+frame_id: "page_id" in BPM, translated by page_table

+At first, implement non-concurrency version.